 Marina grew up as a part of the Mission Viejo Nadadores where she swam with the notoriously distance oriented program run by former Olympic Coach, Bill Rose.
-Although she specializes in sprint races, her best performances happen when she trains 5k to 7k a practice, something that she attributes to her days on the Nadadores.
+Although she specializes in sprint races, her best performances happen when she trains 5,500 to 7,500 yards a practice, something that she attributes to her days on the Nadadores.

 To the frustration of many of Marina’s past coaches, arm speed and power was never an area of strength.

-She was known throughout the PAC-12 conference for her underwater speed and endurance which means she really shines in short course swimming, particularly in butterfly, backstroke and freestyle.
-Body alignment and proper streamline can help you get the most out of each dolphin kick.
+She was known throughout the PAC-12 conference for her underwater speed and endurance, leading her to shine in short course swimming, particularly in butterfly, backstroke and freestyle.
 She has spent years working to perfect the power and distance in each undulation.
 She says: “There’s no secret to being a great underwater swimmer besides being comfortable being uncomfortable.
 Find your flow and go.”

 While it is true that much of athletic success is found in persistence, Marina is a firm believer in mental health.
-Coming from an intense distance team, such as the Nadadores was at times discouraging and difficult and surrounding myself with positive people was one of the ways that I stayed motivated through it all.
+Coming from an intense distance team, she felt her team was at times discouraging and difficult so she surrounded herself with positive people to stay motivated each and every practice and meet.

-While Marina was team captain of the ASU team, she found that she was not so much of the outspoken type of leader but she preferred to lead by example.
-Encouraging the team to create a community that lifted each other up and celebrating personal victories instead of being in competition with each other.
+While Marina was team captain of the ASU team, she found that she was not so much of the outspoken type of leader, but she preferred to lead by example.
+Encouraging the team to create a community that lifted each other up and celebrated personal victories instead of being in competition with each other.

 As a former ESL teacher, she knows that every student has different learning styles and she carries that attitude over into her coaching.
 Not every drill or style of swimming is going to fit for each athlete but she encourages each person to try it out and find what works best for them.